Juliet-Simpson/Find-A-Bible-Quote/README.md

 * A user would like to add a bible quote that they have found particularly useful in helping them to deal with a certain emotion or situation.
-    * There is a form on the Add a Quote page to fill in the details of a bible quote and choose a theme for it, either a pre existing theme or a new one added.
+    * There is a form on the Add a Quote page to fill in the details of a bible quote and choose a theme for it, either a pre-existing theme or a new one added.

  ![User Story 3](static/assets/images/readme/userstories/us3.png "User Story 3 Screen shot")